Htoomyatsp/VR-UI-Prototypes/README.md

 # VR-UI-Prototypes
 This document outlines the software layout sketches and detailed test cases for a VR-based vacation booking platform.
+The platform is designed to provide users with a seamless experience for selecting, booking, and managing virtual vacation tours, while also facilitating VR headset rentals and returns.
+The user interface (UI) is structured to ensure ease of navigation, allowing users to quickly access key pages such as products, bookings, customer support, and order management.